anseta-labs/warden/README.md

   // Safe to present to the wallet for signing console.log(result.detectedType); // same as request.transactionType when valid } else {
-  console.error(result.reason, result.details);
+  // Request validation failed, do not proceed with signing! console.error(result.reason, result.details);
 }
 ```